 Where we rely on legitimate interest as a basis for processing your personal information, we carry out a ‘balancing test’ to ensure that our processing is necessary and that your fundamental rights of privacy are not outweighed by our legitimate interests.
 You can find out more information about these balancing tests by contacting us using the details above.

 Where we are under a legal obligation to do so we may use your information to:

 Each website can send its own cookie to your browser if your browser’s preferences allow it.
-Your browser is the computer program you use to access the internet.
 By default, your browser will only allow a website to access the cookies it’s already sent to you, and not the cookies sent to you by any other website.
 This is to protect your privacy.

 There are effectively four different variants of cookies that websites create:

 Session cookies – These types of cookies are only valid when the user browses a site and are expired when the user leaves a website.
 Session cookies are used to remember if a user has logged into a website for example.

 Persistent cookies – Persistent cookies are not cleared when a user closes their browser.
 They are used to remember if the user has visited the site before, whether they ticked a ‘remember me’ type checkbox when logging into the site or where the user visited the website from.
 These types of cookies generally have a fixed time-frame before expiring, for example a year.

 First party cookies – First party cookies are examples that are only used within one particular website.
 Data from the cookie isn’t accessible to other websites.